GaoChengyu/XN1_genome_scripts/README.md

 Here, we have uploaded all the codes related to this study to this repository after sorting, aiming at knowledge sharing and improving the reproducibility of our research.

 ## ✨ Features
-All executable scripts in this code repository are stored in the scripts directory, which is divided into multiple subdirectories with the following features:
+All executable scripts in this code repository are stored in the ./scr directory, which is divided into multiple subdirectories with the following features:

 - **genome_assembly**： Codes related to the T2T-level assembly of the XN1 genome.
 - **comprehensive_transcript_annotation**： Codes related to the construction of the full-length transcriptome of the XN1 genome.